timescale/timescaledb/sql/updates/README.md

   update script for `0.4.0` to the current version.
 These files typically contain fixes for bugs that are specific to the origin version, but are no longer present in the transition modfiles.

-To ensure that this update process works, there are a few principles to consider.

-1. Modfiles should, in most cases, only contain `ALTER` or `DROP` commands that change or remove objects.
-In some cases, modifications of metadata are also necessary.
-2. `DROP FUNCTION` needs to be idempotent.
-In most cases that means commands should have an `IF EXISTS` clause.
-The reason is that some modfiles might try to, e.g., `DROP` functions that aren't present because they only exist in an intermediate version of the database, which is skipped over.
-3. Modfiles cannot rely on objects or functions that are present in a previous version of the extension.
-This is because a particular modfile should work when upgrading from any previous version of the extension, where those functions or objects aren't present yet.
-4. The creation of new metadata tables need to be part of modfiles, similar to `ALTER`s of such tables.
-Otherwise, later modfiles cannot rely on those tables being present.

 Notes on post_update.sql
    We use a special config var (timescaledb.update_script_stage )